History & Heritage

 Finally, the presence of multilingual staff, mentioned in the amenities extract, deserves emphasis.
 In an international hotel, the quality of communication directly shapes the perception of service.
 Being understood quickly, being able to formulate a request precisely and receiving a clear answer all determine the sense of ease.
 At Kempinski Hotel Xiamen, these services together suggest a simple but demanding promise: to allow guests to focus on the reason for their visit — work, discovery or rest — while the hotel discreetly takes charge of everything that might otherwise interrupt the smoothness of the stay.

-The art of living in Xiamen
+The Art of Living in Xiamen